Experience a day in the life of an Outdoor Academy Student from sunrise to sunset.

 A Day in the Life at The Outdoor Academy

-The Adasahede (leader of the day) wakes campus up, and we all head down to the Sun Lodge for Morning Watch.
-As we gather in silence and walk up the Wedigo Trail I remember how this hill used to feel so hard at first; now my legs are stronger, and I look forward to it every morning.
-Together, we watch the sunrise over the Blue Ridge Mountains and I know it’s going to be an amazing day.
+The L.O.D.
+(Leader Of the Day) rings the bell to wake campus up, and we all head down to the Sun Lodge for Morning Watch.
+As we gather in silence and walk up the trail, I remember how this hill used to feel so hard at first; now my legs are stronger, and I look forward to it every morning.
+Together we watch the sunrise over the Blue Ridge Mountains, and I know it’s going to be an amazing day.

 While I take the compost from our kitchen down to the Garden, my classmates are helping to cook breakfast, clean the dorms, and start a fire in the Den.
 We Give Thanks as a community and eat another delicious breakfast: Sweet potato scones, scrambled eggs, fruit, and local bacon.

 Morning Classes – First I head to Sikwayi for Spanish with Rodrigo.
-W’e’re planning a volunteer visit to the Hispanic community center he manages in town – El Centro.
+We’re planning a volunteer visit to El Centro, the Hispanic community center he manages in town.

-Then, I work on my Math project with Laura and Jen.
+Then, I work on my Math project with my teachers, Marisa and Emmy.
 We’re using solar ovens to learn about parabolic curves, and canoeing maneuvers to learn about vector angles.

-Choice Period is next and I have plenty of time to practice guitar on the lawn, toss the Frisbee, write a letter home, and get my gear ready for this weekend’s climbing trip to Looking Glass.
+Study period is next where I work on my writing for English class.
+Before lunch, I also enjoy my choice period when I have plenty of time to practice guitar on the lawn, toss the Frisbee, write a letter home, and get my gear ready for this weekend’s climbing trip to Looking Glass.

 After Community Dinner, I have two hours of Study Hall to finish up the day’s work.
 Then, at Woodstove I get a chance to relax with my friends over a cup of tea.